It had its time of glory in the past. In ancient Greece, philosophy

 value for an intellectual discipline, the trouble is that

-philosophers seem to have no other evidently meaningful
+philosophers seem to have no other meaningful alternative criteria

-alternative criteria of value either, except the very negation of
+of value either, except the very negation of the usefulness

-unjustified conviction).
-Namely, they seem to be raising
+conviction).
+Namely, they seem to be raising wastefulness

-wastefulness (uselessness) as their ultimate value, as if the very
+(uselessness) as their ultimate value, as if the very fact

-fact something brings no fruit, could serve as an evidence that it
+something brings no fruit, could serve as an evidence that it must

 insights :